 So that would probably be parents of travel ball kids — where a single season often costs multiple thousands of dollars.
 And while that’s interesting, it’s nowhere near the market of advanced Facebook advertising — people who can easily spend that much or more per month.

 In my case, I wouldn’t consider Facebook ads a passion.
 It’s something I’m good at and knowledgeable about.
 So keep in mind that your business and your passion will not always line up, and that’s okay.

 We’ve narrowed your topics.
 It’s quite possible that you still have several candidates.
 Hopefully, you’ve cut it down to two or three.

 Now we want to find that topic or topics that have the most depth.
 As discussed at the top, the topic with the most depth gives you the most opportunities for content and products.

 When I refer to components, I’m talking about the ways you can slice and dice your topic.
 So here is a starting list of components around the topic of advanced Facebook ads:

 – Power Editor

-– How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
+– The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More

 – Dynamic Ads